 Information for UCR Students

+Sometimes, a pregnancy or childbirth may result in an injury or condition that may constitute a disability.
+For example, gestational diabetes, deep vein thrombosis, and carpal tunnel syndrome typically would constitute a disability.
 To request pregnancy disability-related accommodations, you must register with Student Disability Resource Center.
 For detailed information, please visit the Apply for Accommodations webpage.

 For other pregnancy related resources, you may fill out a Pregnancy Accommodation Request Form through the Office of Title IX/EOAA.

 The California Family Rights Act (CFRA) provides eligible employees with up to 12 weeks of unpaid, job-protected leave to care for their own serious health condition or a family member with a serious health condition, or to bond with a

 new child.
 In addition, California law requires covered employers to provide employees disabled by pregnancy, childbirth, or a related medical condition with unpaid, job-protected leave (PDL) and/or accommodations.
 Learn more about these rights on the CA Civil Rights Department webpage.
 The University has a policy ensuring accommodations for lactation (PPSM 84)

 For information about how to file for pregnancy disability at UCR, including a checklist provided by Human Resources, please visit the UCR Human Resources webpage.